andreamusso96/andreamusso96.github.io/_projects/project_elections.md

 Interestingly, peripheral regions of Paris seem to exhibit greater polarization than the city center.
 Essentially, voting patterns in these outlying areas tend to span a wider range along the right-left axis.

-Facebook usage data mirrors this trend.
+Facebook's usage data mirrors this trend.
 In the following map, we display the proportion of time spent on Facebook relative to total online time.
-Peripheral regions, as observed, spend a greater fraction of their online time on Facebook compared to central areas.
+Peripheral regions spend a greater fraction of their online time on Facebook compared to central areas.

 <div class="l-page fixed-prop-container">
   <iframe src="{{ '/assets/election_project/fb_share_map.html' | relative_url }}" style="border: 1px dashed grey;"></iframe>
 </div>

-Our visual intuition from the maps is backed up by a correlation plot,

- showing a significant association between Facebook usage and electoral polarization.
+Our visual intuition from the maps is backed up by a correlation plot, showing a significant association between Facebook usage and electoral polarization.
 This correlation remains robust even after adjusting for a variety of potential confounding factors, including age, income, education, region's centrality, immigrant population, and unemployment rates.
 The variables we controlled for include DEC_MED19 (median income), DEC_GI19 (Gini index), P19_POP1529 (population share aged 15-19), P19_ACT_DIPLMIN (share of population without a Bac), P19_ACT_SUP2 (share of population with Bac +2), P19_CHOM1524 (unemployment rate among 15 to 24-year-olds), and P19_POP_ETR (share of population that is non-French).
 The correlation plot is presented below:

 <div class="l-page fixed-prop-container">
   <iframe src="{{ '/assets/election_project/fb_share_vs_polarization.html' | relative_url }}" style="border: 1px dashed grey;"></iframe>
 </div>

-A striking finding from our analysis is that a 1% increase in the proportion of time spent on Facebook corresponds to an approximately 2% surge in electoral polarization, even when controlling for an array of variables.
 ***